How To Fix Kernel Security Check Failure in Windows 11/10/8/7?

 DiskGenius

-DiskGenius - Free disk partition software to rebuild MBR, create bootable USB drive, manage UEFI boot options, migrate Windows OS to HDD/SSD, and so on in Windows 11/10/8/7.
+DiskGenius - Free disk partition software to rebuild MBR, create a bootable USB drive, manage UEFI boot options, migrate Windows OS to HDD/SSD, and so on in Windows 11/10/8/7.

--Corrupted Windows system files
+- Corrupted Windows system files

 Solution 1.
-Check your computer for memory problems
+Check your computer for memory problems.

-Memory problems can cause blue screen and stop code kernel security check failure.
+Memory problems can cause blue screen errors and stop code kernel security check failure.
 So how do you identify memory problems?
 Fortunately, Windows has built-in memory diagnostics tools to help you identify memory problems, which makes the whole process easier.

 Step 1.
 Start the memory diagnostics tool.

 Type memory or mdsched in the Windows Cortana search box.
-Find the Windows Memory Diagnostic that best matches to run the tool, then click Run as administrator.
+Find the Windows Memory Diagnostic that best matches to the tool, then click Run as administrator.

 Kernel Security Check Failure